wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 To customize a template, start with the default template for the alert target type, and edit that template.

+{% include tip.html content="If you are using JSON in your custom alert target, you must [escape all special characters](https://www.freeformatter.com/json-escape.html)" %}

 {% include note.html content="For general information about setting up custom alert targets, see [Creating and Managing Custom Alert Targets](webhooks_alert_notification.html)." %}

 ## About Alert Target Templates